 Spring has sprung, and for many curious animals, that means all manner of buzzing creatures are flying around the backyard.
 While many pets enjoy chasing bugs around the yard, there’s a few that can do some serious damage, namely stinging insects like bees or wasps.

-Inquisitive cats and dogs will get a bee sting on their face which, while often looking comical, can be a painful and sometimes life-threatening.
-Multiple stings, getting stung in the mouth or throat, is especially dangerous.
+Inquisitive cats and dogs will get a bee sting on their face which, while often looking comical, can be painful and sometimes life-threatening.
+Multiple stings, especially in the mouth or throat, are really dangerous.

 If your pet is stung by a bee, here’s what you should do.

 - Remove the stinger.
 Use your fingernail or a rigid piece of cardboard to force the stinger out.
 If it’s at all possible, avoid using tweezers or forceps because pinching the stinger can force more venom into your pup.

 - Ease the pain.
 A weak mixture of water and baking soda applied to the affected area can help reduce pain.
 Applying an ice pack wrapped in a towel can also help alleviate pain and swelling.
 Before giving your pet any antihistamines, you should consult your vet.

 - Watch for a reaction: Some animals are allergic to bee and wasp stings.
 Allergic reactions can be fatal, so be on the lookout for symptoms like general weakness, difficulty breathing, or swelling away from the sting site.
 If any of these symptoms occur, call your vet and let them know your pet’s situation and that you’re on your way.

 - Go to the vet.
 If your pet is exhibiting symptoms of an allergic reaction, has been stung multiple times, or has been stung in the mouth or throat, you should also take them to the vet immediately.

 See how we’re making a difference for People, Pets, and the Planet and how you can get involved!